All About Rosé

 The New Generation of Rosé

 Outside of a few aspirational diabetics, later generations haven’t had such intense sugar cravings.
-Over the past few years, dry rosé has become more popular as White Zin’s memory falls farther into the past.
+Over the past few years, dry rosé has become more popular as White Zin’s memory fades.

 How Rosé Are Made